michael-sumner/go-make-things/content/terms.md

 - [Warranties](#warranties)
 - [Enforcement and severability](#enforcement-and-severability)

 *For simplicity, Go Make Things, LLC will be referred to as "Go Make Things", "I", or "Me" going forward.
-The Vanilla JS Pocket Guides, Vanilla JS Academy, and all other products sold by Go Make Things will be referred to as "Learning Products".*
+The Vanilla JS Pocket Guides, Vanilla JS Academy, and all other products sold by Go Make Things will be referred to as "Products".*

 ## Agreeing to the terms

-By purchasing a Learning Product from Go Make Things, you agree to be bound the policies and terms contained in this document.
+By purchasing a Product from Go Make Things, you agree to be bound the policies and terms contained in this document.

 Go Make Things reserves the right to update and change these polices and terms without notice.
-If you violate any of the terms below, your right to access and use the Learning Products you've purchased may be revoked.
+If you violate any of the terms below, your right to access and use the Products you've purchased may be revoked.

 ## Copyrights and licenses

-Unless otherwise noted, all of the code in the Learning Products (referred to as "Code" going forward) is provided under the terms of [the MIT License](/mit).
+Unless otherwise noted, all of the code in the Products (referred to as "Code" going forward) is provided under the terms of [the MIT License](/mit).

 All of the non-Code content (referred to as "Content" going forward) is copyright Chris Ferdinandi and Go Make Things, LLC.